Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 4/22/2022 Release

+#### Notes

+This is an update for both web and mobile.

+#### Features

+**For mobile** - The user's app version is now stored in the backend database (no more emails about which version you're running!).
+Some fields have been added to the data model so that in the future we can keep completed phases from downloading to iPads and reduce the amount of data.

+**For web** - Prior items are now visible in the inspection view.
+Hierarchy items can now have a hidden attribute set with a checkbox, this will be used in future to scope down the hierarchy that is visible on the iPad.
+The text for a closing observation is now pulled from the primary photo description, so it does not need to be set in both places.

+#### Bug Fixes

+**For web** - If an EFT forgets to set the arrival time, a warning message will display on the web.
+Certain reports that had over 100 inspections were not rendering correctly, this has been fixed.

 ## 4/1/2022 Release

 #### Notes